corda/cordapp-template-kotlin/README.md

 While the sole template endpoint is served on:

     http://localhost:10050/customendpoint

-## Next steps
+# Extending the template

+You should extend this template as follows:

+* Add your own state and contract definitions under `cordapp-contracts-states/src/main/kotlin/`
+* Add your own flow definitions under `cordapp/src/main/kotlin/`
+* Extend or replace the client and webserver under `clients/src/main/kotlin/`

-Extend this template by following the Hello, World! tutorial [here](https://docs.corda.net/hello-world-introduction.html).
+For a guided example of how to extend this template, see the Hello, World! tutorial [here](https://docs.corda.net/hello-world-introduction.html).